crate/crate-howtos/docs/going-into-production.rst

 Request handling nodes
 ~~~~~~~~~~~~~~~~~~~~~~

-A node that handles client requests but does not handle query execution loads
+You can configure a node that handles client requests but does not handle query
-or cluster management (i.e., is not master-eligible) can be configured like
+execution loads or cluster management (i.e., is not master-eligible) like this:
-this:

 .. code-block:: yaml